noxgle/lms-daemon-radius-mikrotik/README.md

 # ldrm

 # DESCRIPTIONS
-ldrm (lms-daemon-radius-mikrotik) is a demon to the LMS system (http://www.lms.org.pl/) to perform tasks after freeradius authorization.
+ldrm (lms-daemon-radius-mikrotik) is a demon to the LMS system (http://www.lms.org.pl/) to perform tasks on Mikrotik after Freeradius authorization.
 It consists of two parts:
 - demon: ldrm.py
 - script: client_ldrm.py